JuliaPlots/UnicodePlots.jl/README.md

 _Note_: You can also print your plots to another stream than `STDOUT` by passing the IO stream as the first argument.
 You should probably use `border=:dotted` for external plots.

-The method `annotate` is responsible for the setting all the textual decorations of a plot.
+The method `annotate!` is responsible for the setting all the textual decorations of a plot.
 It has two functions:

 - `annotate!{T<:Canvas}(plot::Plot{T}, where::Symbol, value::String)`